-Andrea Miller begins her fourth year working with the North Texas sports medicine staff as an assistant athletic trainer.
+Andrea Miller begins her fifth year working with the North Texas sports medicine staff as an assistant athletic trainer.

 She joins the North Texas athletics staff after spending two years as the assistant athletic trainer at the University of Texas-Pan American.
 Miller was also the clinical coordinator for the students in the Athletic Training Internship Program.